 When traveling with any animal; pet, service, emotional support, or otherwise, it is highly recommended to keep all required documents on you at all times to avoid disruption in your travels.
 Different animals require different documentation, so it is advised to be prepared ahead of time with the proper paperwork.

-When traveling with an emotional support dog, Spirit Airlines pet policy does state that passengers will require a copy of an ESA letter that meets the following guidelines.
+Before 2021, when traveling with an emotional support dog, Spirit Airlines pet policy does state that passengers will require a copy of an ESA letter that meets the following guidelines.

 The letter must be written on the letterhead of a licensed medical health professional, that is specifically treating the owner of the animal for a mental health disability.
 The disability of the ESA owner must be recognized under the DSM IV, and the letter must state that the animal is needed for air travel or at the destination.